wesreisz/mars-rover-sample/docs/user-story-prompt.md

-I have provided you with a user story @feature1.md.
+I have provided you with a user story.
 Please analyze the features and User Storie and implement as follows:

 1. First, outline your understanding of:
    - The specific requirements from this story